Polyhouse Farming Success Story: How an Infosys Engineer Built a Profitable Farm

 • Automation and systems — Drip irrigation, fertigation, and climate monitoring are systems you build and refine.
 Over time, they reduce dependency on daily manual labour and improve consistency.

-This shift is happening across the country.
-Polyhouse farming in Tamil Nadu alone has expanded significantly over the last decade, and the national numbers confirm it.
 Since 2014–15, India's MIDH scheme has brought an additional 15.66 lakh hectares under horticulture crops and facilitated protected cultivation across 2.51 lakh hectares with a government investment of ₹2,963.91 crore (MIDH Guidelines 2025, NHB).

 Polyhouse vs Traditional Farming: The Honest Numbers